 How to Include System Compression in Disk Cleanup on Windows 10

-You can follow the given tips to add this tool:
+You can follow the given tips to add this option:

-2. Right click on the cleanmgr at the top of the start menu and select Run as administrator.
+3. Right click on the Disk Cleanup and select – Run as administrator.

-3. Select the drive on which your Windows 10 is installed (usually it is C drive) and press OK.
+4. Choose the drive on which your Windows 10 is installed (usually it is (C:)

-It is not clear to say that what exactly data gets compressed but from its description it appears that it uses the built-in NTFS compression to compress files and free up some disk space.
-Sometimes ago, Disk Cleanup was added in Windows XP but it was removed from the Vista.
-This tool provides you compress a large amount of space from disk drive on Windows 10.
+It is not clear to say that what exactly data gets compressed but from the description, appears that the system will use the built-in NTFS compression.
+Earlier, Disk Cleanup was added in Windows XP but it was removed from Vista.
+This tool provides you compress a large amount of space from the disk drive on Windows 10.